Does calcium chloride conduct electricity? In this article, I’ll help you to find out the answer.

 We are familiar with sodium chloride or table salt but not calcium chloride.
 Both calcium chloride and sodium chloride are metal chlorides.
 However, calcium and sodium (or any other metal chloride) have different chemical characteristics, which can be confusing.
 The chemistry of metal chlorides is vital to understanding how ions conduct electricity.

-In general, when a grain of salt dissolves, its dissociated ions (of the respective constituent elements in the salt – Calcium and chlorine ions, for our case) are free to move in solution, enabling a charge to flow.
+Generally, when a grain of salt dissolves, its dissociated ions (of the respective constituent elements in the salt – Calcium and chlorine ions, in our case) are free to move in solution, enabling a charge to flow.
 Because it has ions, the obtained solution will conduct an electrical current.

 More details are below.